daptx/RP-Malcomb/docs/report/preanalysis.md

 All variables are normalized between zero and five (4.3 and 5.6) with zero representing the worst or poorest condition and five representing the best or richest condition (4.3).
 The normalization method is not described, but the poorest and richest conditions are described as "quintiles" with values of zero and five (4.3).
-Here, "quintiles" suggests classification into five classes with equal counts.
+Here, "quintiles" suggests classification into five classes with equal counts. **(PJK: I am not sure a quintile means an equal count.
+Traditionally quintiltes have equal range (e.g., 1-20%, 21-40%), but the count of observation falling in that range need not be equal)**
-"Normalization" suggests transforming each variable into a normal distribution.
+"Normalization" suggests transforming each variable into a normal distribution. **(PJK: If they are applying a z-score that will not necessarily result in a normal distribution.
+Also, you said above normalized between 0 and 5.
+There are a bunch of ways to do that, so I would be more specific if a global operation is used).**
 A minimum of zero and maximum of five suggests rescaling the data to a range from zero to five or classifying the data into six quantiles assigned integer values zero through five.
 Four variables were described as (Y/N) nominal data (T1), for which it is not clear how to transform the data into ordinal data with more than two classes.
 A similar concern arises for the market access variable with three classes (Rural, Peri-urban, and Urban).